Astra-API/slate/source/includes/websockets_api.md

 ## Trades Channel

 Subscribe to any exchange's latest trade updates.
-Updates recieved are the latest trades from the respective
+There is one trade update per message sent.

 > Sample Message